slick/slick/doc/paradox/orm-to-slick.md

 Code-generation
 ---------------

 Many of the concepts described above can be abstracted over using Scala code to avoid repetition.
 There are cases however, where you reach the limits of Scala's type system's abstraction capabilities.
 Code generation offers a solution to this.
-Slick comes with a very flexible and fully customizable [code generator](code-generation.md), which can be used to avoid repetition in these cases.
+Slick comes with a very flexible and fully customizable  @ref:[code generator](code-generation.md), which can be used to avoid repetition in these cases.
 The code generator operates on the meta data of the database.
 Combine it with your own extra meta data if needed and use it to generate Slick types, relationship accessors, association classes, etc. For more info see our Scala Days 2014 talk at <https://scala-slick.org/docs/>.